 Please submit information confirming no interference with Tompkins County 911 communications.
 Response: May 3, 2019 Jack Crance Tompkins Department of Emergency Response stated the proposed AT&T tower location will not interfere with their existing towers, copy of email provided to the review board on May 7, 2019.

-Section 6F 23 please discuss impacts on adjacent property held by Finger Lakes Land Trust and Cornell Plantations .
-Note: The Review Board would like copies of communications with these two entities.
+Section 6F 23 please discuss impacts on adjacent property held by Finger Lakes Land Trust and Cornell Plantations and on the Finger Lakes Trail.
+Note: The Review Board would like copies of communications with the Land Trust and Cornell Plantations.
 Also, this section needs to address impacts on nearby State Forests, specifically animal impacts other than birds.
 Response: Revised Viewshed map emailed to review board May 7, 2019.
 Phase 1 Environmental Site Assessment and the National Environmental Policy Act (NEPA) Screening reports which cover wildlife are underway and will be submitted to the review board upon completion.

-Response: Tower EIA-TIA reports are performed every five (5) years, emergency maintenance would be a case by case basis.
+Maintenance and inspection information is required (Section 6 F 16 of local law) Response: Tower EIA-TIA reports are performed every five (5) years, emergency maintenance would be a case by case basis.

+Detailed site plan needs correction of proposed topography.
+As currently submitted it labels a single contour as both 1630 and 1633 feet.
 Response: Revised drawings submitted to review board on May 6, 2019.

+Section 30 describes the process for requesting waivers and conditions for preliminary approval.
+For the Review Board’s paper trail, we need written request for waivers (height) and conditions (structural and subsurface morphology and maybe others).
 Response: Waiver for the 199’ foot tower was requested in the original submission dated March 28, 2019.
 New propagations page seven with antennas at 135’ and page eight with antennas at 195’ show the difference in coverage.
 The taller the tower the better the coverage is getting over the hill located on Bald Hill Road.

+We will need an Ag Data Statement filled out.
 Response: Document sent to review board 5/7/2019.

-The application also includes the projects proposed EAF.
+The application also includes the project’s proposed EAF.
 Please consider these adjustments:

 Page 13 E3h: We believe there a two NYS Forests within 5 miles of this site.
 Also please review Tompkins County Unique Natural Resource Inventory Response: Revised EAF emailed to review board May 7, 2019.